lucaspiller/sociable/readme.txt

 **Changelog**

+* 3.2.1 Fixed a bug with printing styles in 2.8 beta
 * 3.2
 	This is a MAJOR update to Sociable.
 It fixes a few bugs, cleans up (or out, actually) a lot of sites that have gone away, updates others to include the excerpt, adds a fantastic new printing and PDF button, an RSS button, and a bunch of new sites.